6 Common Air Conditioner Smells Explained and How to Solve the Issue

 3. Air Conditioner Smells Musty

-People who call us about this problem frequently share their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also known as dirty sock syndrome, this smell is often created by a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Individuals who call us to report this situation frequently share their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also called dirty sock syndrome, this smell is usually caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
 Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in climates where you use heating at night and during the morning before transitioning to cooling later on.
+Dirty sock syndrome is most common in climates where you turn on heating at night and during the morning before transitioning to cooling during the afternoon.

 How to Repair It

-The best method for preventing dirty sock syndrome is to frequently replace your air filter and schedule routine air conditioning maintenance with Patterson & Stirling Inc. We’ll keep the evaporator coil clean and the drainage system unblocked, since standing water can also result in unpleasant odors.
+The best way to prevent dirty sock syndrome is to frequently get a new air filter and schedule regular air conditioning maintenance with Patterson & Stirling.
+We’ll keep the evaporator coil clean and the drainage system unblocked, since stagnant water can also create noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a pungent, vinegar-like odor, it might be the result of several situations, such as:
+If you are living with air conditioner mildew smell or a pungent, vinegar-like odor, it might be prompted by several issues, including:

 • Moldy air conditioner or ductwork